openvpi/DiffSinger/README.md

 ## License

-This forked DiffSinger repository is licensed under [Apache 2.0 License](LICENSE).
+This forked DiffSinger repository is licensed under the [Apache 2.0 License](LICENSE).